"The tragic reality is that hundreds of parents were deported to Central America without their children."

 By instilling empathy, compassion and kindness in the next generation we are planting the seeds for a kinder world, and those seeds desperately need to be planted.

-Caring for these children is not a partisan issue, it's an issue many parents all over the political spectrum are grappling with.
-Many have differing opinions about how to resolve the issues at the root of this problem, but many parents can agree that if their child was in this position they would want them to be shown some kindness.
+Caring for children is not a partisan issue, it's an issue many parents all over the political spectrum are grappling with.
+Many have differing opinions about how to resolve the issues at the root of this problem, but many parents can agree that if they were in this position they would want to be shown some kindness.